YanCCscu/CNEWRAP/README.md

 ---

 CNEwrap provides a series of modular subcommands that can be executed independently or as a complete workflow.
-It performs genome alignments, CNE detection, evolutionary rate estimation, and result tracing in a single streamlined pipeline.
+It performs genome alignments, CNE detection, evolutionary rate estimation.

 ---